strvcom/atlas.js/packages/firebase/README.md

-# @theframework/firebase
+# @atlas.js/firebase

-A Firebase-admin service for @theframework.
+A Firebase-admin service for @atlas.js.

 ## License